What our researchers say

 The test facility is expected to be ready by the end of the year.
 After a start-up phase, we will operate it in shifts around the clock.
 Among other things, it will provide information on the heating concept, but also on the use of new types of high-temperature materials.

 Dieter Flick: Of course, the construction of this test facility does not mean that the research work is finished.
 Together with the project partners, we are currently investigating suitable uses for the carbon, for example.
-In methane pyrolysis, carbon is produced as a solid product and could be used in the aluminum, steel and construction industries or as a graphite substitute for battery materials.
+In methane pyrolysis, carbon is produced as a solid, high-purity product and could be used in the aluminum, steel and construction industries or as a graphite substitute for battery materials.
 Many investigations and patent applications are currently underway, always with always with regard to the overall carbon footprint.

 Frederik Scheiff: It is a very long way from the idea to the realization of such a project.
 We are all very excited because the test facility is a first step and enters a fundamentally different dimension compared to the laboratory.
 As soon as the test plant is running stable, we will start another research project in which we will work on the scale-up and prepare the construction of a pilot plant.

-Dieter Flick: If the production of hydrogen and solid carbon in the test facility and the subsequent commercial implementation of the process in a pilot plant are successful, this would not only be a breakthrough for BASF's research team.
+Dieter Flick: If the production of hydrogen and high-purity carbon in the test facility and the subsequent commercial implementation of the process in a pilot plant are successful, this would not only be a breakthrough for BASF's research team.
 The new process could also be an important building block for CO2-reduced production of basic chemicals, such as ammonia and methanol, throughout the chemical industry.